Withdrawing from DU

 Return of Title IV Funds (R2T4) Policy

-This policy — known as the Return of Title IV Funds (R2T4) Policy — applies to anyone who receives financial aid, begins classes and subsequently either withdraws from all classes or fails to receive passing grades during the term.
+This policy — known as the Return of Title IV Funds (R2T4) Policy — applies to anyone who receives financial aid, begins classes, and then subsequently either withdraws from all classes, stops attending, or fails to receive passing grades during the term.

 R2T4 Policy Overview